grpc/proposal/L44-python-rich-status.md

 ## Rationale

-There are four more alternative options of implementing this feature.
+There are five more alternative options of implementing this feature.

 ### Option 1: A New Exception Handling Mechanism